 The coronavirus outbreak is sending shockwaves through people’s lives.
 While some are fortunate enough to stay safe at home, many others are torn between the conflicting demands of economic necessity and personal health.
 Still others have become unemployed.
 In many places, small and local businesses have borne the brunt of the impact.
 And of course, as the world’s health systems have become overwhelmed, many loved ones have been lost.

 To chart a path forward and to ensure that we are prepared to weather future shocks in an age of climate chaos, we need to think carefully about our social and economic systems.
 We need to recognize that the real economy is the living earth, and begin sowing the seeds of more ecological economies that treat people like members of a community, not numbers on a page.
-In short, we need to localize like we’ve never localized before.
+In short:

 That means providing support to small businesses and community groups that are currently under so much stress.
 Since food is at the center of the entire economy, let’s begin by making sure that small, local farms remain lifelines in this time of need.
 Even when the current crisis is behind us, we’ll benefit from stronger local food economies – from being linked to diversified farms that provide healthy, nutrient-dense foods without poisoning the environment, eliminating jobs, or erasing biodiversity.